The thing I didn’t mention about my birthday is my toes.

 In Massachusetts, I’m a high maintenance clusterfuck.

-In Los Angeles, I get called “busted” because I don’t paint my does.
+In Los Angeles, I get called “busted” because I don’t paint my toes.

 It feels stupid to say out loud, but an athlete may define himself by a weight class or a line drive.
 An intellectual is allowed to hold their identity in their ability to reason and recall.
 My strength, my beauty, my ferocity, and my ambition were expressed in a wickedly vast, slick salvaged, bargain basement, sky high heel collection.